Page: (fri)FRI architecture, Next:

 execution in error.

-trace trace toggles in and out of tracing mode, where an interactive
+trace trace toggles in and out of Trace mode, where an interactive

 animation of the rule-matching process is displayed on the